ClaudioLillo/gravitation-model/README.md

 This project provide a simulation of movement of N particles in a flat space determined by their mass, initial position, inititial speed, and gravity force.

-The scale of representation is `1 pixel : 1e12 m`
+The scale of representation is `1 pixel : 1e12 meters`

 Mass can be represented using constants